WarrenDz/scrolly-story-animations/README.md

 - Skips certain transitions when embedded to avoid redundant updates.

 > [!NOTE]
-> Slide-based animation also serves as a fallback in the event the map is viewed outside the script-embedded story..
+> Slide-based animation also serves as a fallback in the event the map is viewed outside the script-embedded story.

 # Usage
 To build your own scrolly-driven StoryMap animation using this toolkit, follow these key steps: